ddnexus/pagy/docs/how-to.md

 ## Customize the page symbol

-Pagy uses the `:page_sym` variable to determine the param it should get the page number from and create the URL for.
+Pagy uses the `:page_sym` option to determine the param it should get the page number from and create the URL for.
 Its default is set as `Pagy::DEFAULT[:page_sym] = :page`, hence it will get the page number from the `params[:page]` and will create page URLs like `./?page=3` by default.